nestybox/sysbox-ee/docs/troubleshoot.md

 To solve this problem, load the Nestybox Shiftfs module as described [here](https://github.com/nestybox/nbox-shiftfs-external).

-Note that normally the Sysboxd installer loads this module into the kernel, so this error implies that either the installer did not succeed or that the module was somehow unloaded since then.
+Note that normally the Sysbox installer loads this module into the kernel, so this error implies that either the installer did not succeed or that the module was somehow unloaded since then.